Westward Ho (Phoenix, Arizona): History

-According to librarian at the Sun City Museum developer Del Webb got his start hanging doors at the hotel during its construction.
+According to the Sun City Museum librarian, developer Del Webb got his start hanging doors at the hotel during its construction.
 His namesake company would go on to build an expansion to the hotel.

 A 5-story annex was built west of the original structure by the Del E. Webb Construction Company in 1948.

-The 240 ft steel tower and 40 ft antenna on top of the building were erected in 1949 to broadcast Phoenix's first television station, KPHO-TV channel 5.
-This brings the total height of the structure to 488 ft, making it the tallest structure in Downtown Phoenix.
+The 240 ft steel tower and 40 ft antenna on top of the building were erected in 1949 to broadcast Phoenix's first television station, KPHO-TV channel 5, taking the total height of the structure to 488 ft, making it the tallest structure in Downtown Phoenix.
 In 1960, KPHO moved to its new transmitter on South Mountain.
-After use in the 1970s by KXTC 92.3 FM, the antenna on Westward Ho now functions as a cell tower.
+The antennas was used in the 1970s by KXTC 92.3 FM, and later became a cellular telephone tower.

 In 1982, the National Register of Historic Places recognized the Westward Ho as a historic building.
-In 2003, the building was acquired by the Phoenix Preservation Partnership, a Rhode Island-based group of investors.
+In 2003, the building was acquired by the Phoenix Preservation Partnership, a Rhode Island–based group of investors.

 Hotel Westward Ho

-The building has had quite a few owners in its time, beginning with G. L. Johnson in 1927, who sold it to Charles V. Bob and August Heckscher in 1928 while still under-construction.
-Heckscher took over full control of the Westward Ho in the early 1930s, and after many years of successful ownership died April 26, 1941, leaving his life's real estate to his wife Virginia Henry Curtiss, who died just a few months later.
-The hotel was put up for sale and eventually purchased by partners John B. Mills and R. H. Hawn of Federal Underwriters, Inc, Dallas, Texas in 1943.
-They purchased the hotel without ever actually seeing it in person, persuaded by W. R. Wayland, president of the Westward Ho since 1937.
+The building has had several owners, beginning with G. L. Johnson in 1927, who sold it to Charles V. Bob and August Heckscher in 1928 while still under construction.
+Heckscher took over full control of the Westward Ho in the early 1930s, and after many years of successful ownership died April 26, 1941, leaving his life's real estate to his wife Virginia Henry Curtiss, who died a few months later.
+The hotel was put up for sale and eventually purchased by partners John B. Mills and R. H. Hawn of Federal Underwriters, Inc, Dallas, Texas, in 1943.
+They purchased the hotel without themselves seeing it in person, persuaded by W. R. Wayland, president of the Westward Ho since 1937.
 Wayland was already partnered with the two in their Texas hotel interests, working with their holding company Federal Underwriters, later Associated Federal Hotels, of which Mills was Chairman of the Board.
 They already owned several other large hotels in Texas, including the former William Penn Hotel in Houston, Texas, which was demolished in 2006, Cliff Towers Hotel in Dallas, and the Hotel Hawn in Temple, Texas.
 There was no change in management or policy following the change of ownership.

 In December 1972, after nearly 30 years of ownership by the Mills family, the hotel was sold to Leisure Inns and Resorts Inc. of Cleveland, Ohio.
 In March, after encountering financial difficulties and a foreclosure notice, Leisure Inns sold the property to Minneapolis banker Deil Gustafson, owner of four banks in Minnesota and the Tropicana Hotel in Las Vegas, Nevada.